Nigeria records 80% rise in NIN verification in 2024 - eKYC report - Businessday NG

 He disclosed further that Smile ID has hit a historic benchmark of 200 million identity verifications completed over its platform.
 According to him, it was achieved in 11 months after reaching 100 million checks — a feat that previously took 7 years.

-“Our latest eKYC report highlights the pivotal role of biometric and NIN-based verifications in fostering trust, driving financial inclusion, and enabling business growth,” Owoka said.
+“Our latest eKYC report highlights the pivotal role of biometric and NIN-based verifications in fostering trust, driving financial inclusion, and enabling business growth,” which is available at

 He disclosed further that the 2024 Nigeria eKYC report underscores Nigeria’s progress in creating robust and inclusive identity systems.
 He said that the increasing reliance on biometric verification and the NIN highlights the shift toward more secure, efficient, and fraud-resistant verification methods.